enviodev/hyperindex/internal_docs/EventProcessor.md

         start>START]:::start
         start-->1
         1-->2["Run loaders on all events"]
-        2--"a dynamic contract was found"-->2a["Abort batch early before start of transaction that contained registration"]
+        2--"a dynamic contract was found"-->2a["Finish running the loader batch and search for any more dynamic contracts that may occur.
+        Don't run/execute handlers on batch until events from dynamic contracts are loaded."]
         2a-->1
         3["Execute db queries from loaders in a batch"] 2a-->3